cmark0v/linux_hax/linuxhax.rst

 - ``docker-compose`` - utility for launching a few differentd ocker containers of different services, allowig you to easily config them to be interconnected in one file. simply put ``docker-compose.yml`` in an empty folder and edit/generate/write it to your specs. editing yaml can be kind of annoying due to autistic standards with whitespace and stuff. so work off of a copypaste
 - ``docker`` - the normal interface to docker to run one container
 - ``docker stats`` shows current running containers with resource use. important for noobs becuase people forget and leave them running
-- ``docker <obj> prune``- <obj> may be ``container``, ``image``, ``volume``, ``network`` and maybe others i forget. this deletes the unused objects of said type, freeing up space.
+- ``docker <obj> prune``- ``<obj>`` may be ``container``, ``image``, ``volume``, ``network`` and maybe others i forget. this deletes the unused objects of said type, freeing up space.
-- ``docker run --rm -it --name box0 --device /dev/snd -v /etc/file:/etc/file:ro -v ~/stuff:/etc/stuff.d --net host  imagename:latest <cmd>`` - reading this from left to right: run, remove when done, interactice session(dont run in background like nohup), name box0 on the running container, share host device /dev/snd, mount read only host /etc/file respectively in container, mount folder ~/stuff to /etc/stuff.d , share same network as host, run latest version of imagename, use <cmd> instead of default entrypoint
+- ``docker run --rm -it --name box0 --device /dev/snd -v /etc/file:/etc/file:ro -v ~/stuff:/etc/stuff.d --net host  imagename:latest <cmd>`` - reading this from left to right: run, remove when done, interactice session(dont run in background like nohup), name box0 on the running container, share host device /dev/snd, mount read only host /etc/file respectively in container, mount folder ~/stuff to /etc/stuff.d , share same network as host, run latest version of imagename, use ``<cmd>`` instead of default entrypoint

 DONT
 ----

-store data in docker. you store that in volumes or shared/mounted directories on host filesystem try to keep persistent systems in docker, it is better to always ``docker run --rm`` to auto remove the container when you are done, and any changes that were needed should go to the Dockerfile. any config files and things should be in shared directories, safely stored on the host. containers should always be reproducible by automated build process defined in the Dockerfile
+- *DONT* store data in docker. you store that in volumes or shared/mounted directories on host filesystem
+- try to keep persistent systems in docker, it is better to always ``docker run --rm`` to auto remove the container when you are done, and any changes that were needed should go to the Dockerfile. any config files and things should be in shared directories, safely stored on the host. containers should always be reproducible by automated build process defined in the Dockerfile
+- *DONT* not run ``apt-get clean`` in Dockerfile not use ``apt-get --no-install-recomends``
+- *DONT* forget ``DEBIAN_FRONTEND=noninteractive apt-get -y <pkgs>``